AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 BASH practicalities, shell scripting.
 Learning by doing.

-Corresponds to 4 sessions 3h each, session rough schedule 1h25m + 10m break + 1h25m.
+Corresponds to 4 sessions 3h each, session rough schedule 1h / 5m break / 55m / 5m break / 55m.

+Setting up instructions for the lecturer: one slim terminal at the top that keeps a track of the commands

+ - export PROMPT_COMMAND='history -a'   # .bashrc or all the terminals one launches commands
+ - tail -n 0 -F .bash_history

+Main terminal white&black with the enlarged font size.

 Starred exersices (*) for the advanced user, to keep them busy.

 Based on